AlexandraStrang/ADPE_Remote_Sensing/README.md

-# Chapter 3: Advancing efficiencies in remote sensing of Ross Sea Adélie penguin populations
+# Advancing efficiencies in remote sensing of Ross Sea Adélie penguin populations
-A chapter belonging to my Master's thesis submitted for the degree Master of Science at the University of Canterbury, Christchurch, New Zealand.

-Submitted: 16/02/2024

 ## Overview:
-This chapter explored the use of Very High-Resolution satellite imagery (VHR) for monitoring Adélie penguin colonies in the Ross Sea region of Antarctica.
-The aim was to create a model that predicts the number of breeding pairs of Adélie penguins using the area of guano for four colonies in the Ross Sea.
+[add overview]
  Three main questions were addressed:

   1) What factors influence the area of guano extracted from VHR imagery in any given year, and therefore the ability to predict the number of breeding pairs using       guano area?